 The Government of India (GoI) has set an ambitious target of achieving carbon neutrality by the year 2070.
-In pursuit of this goal, the GoI has established a target to install a Renewable Energy (RE) capacity of 500GW by 2030.
+In pursuit of this goal, the GoI has established a target to install a Renewable Energy (RE) capacity of 500 GW by 2030.
 To facilitate and promote the adoption of renewable energy sources, the Ministry of Power (MoP) has issued the Electricity (Promotion of Renewable Energy Through Green Energy Open Access) Rules in 2022.
 These rules aim to provide regulatory clarity and simplify the process of granting Open Access to both renewable energy generators and consumers.

 As per section 181 (1) of the Electricity Act, 2003, the State Commissions may, by notification, make Regulations consistent with the Act and the Rules generally to carry out the provisions of the Act.
-Therefore, in the interest of promoting the growth of Renewable Energy within the state of Andhra Pradesh, fostering regulatory certainty, and streamlining the Open Access process for RE generators and consumers, fulfilling the objective of the Electricity Act,2003 for the promotion of efficient and environmentally benign policies, and in the interest of ensuring a better environment for the public at large, in exercise of its powers conferred under Section 86(1)(e) of the Electricity Act, 2003, which envisages promotion of co-generation and generation of electricity from renewable sources of energy, by providing suitable measures for connectivity with the grid and sale of electricity to any person and read with Sections 181, 39(2)(d), 40(e), 42(2, 3), 86(1)(c) of the Electricity Act, 2003, and all other powers enabling in this behalf, the Commission has formulates the following draft Regulation
+Therefore, in the interest of promoting the growth of Renewable Energy within the state of Andhra Pradesh, fostering regulatory certainty, and streamlining the Open Access process for RE generators and consumers, fulfilling the objective of the

+Electricity Act,2003 for the promotion of efficient and environmentally benign policies, and in the interest of ensuring a better environment for the public at large, in exercise of its powers conferred under Section 86(1)(e) of the Electricity Act, 2003, which envisages promotion of co-generation and generation of electricity from renewable sources of energy, by providing suitable measures for connectivity with the grid and sale of electricity to any person and read with Sections 181, 39(2)(d), 40(c), 42(2, 3), 86(1)(c) of the Electricity Act, 2003, and all other powers enabling in this behalf, after considering all the objections in this regard as detailed in Order dated 01.05.2024, the Commission has framed the following Regulation.